WarreKiekens/Netfilter/README.md

   ```
 ## Disable outgoing connection, except for security updates
 Since we only need to allow apt-get to make updates, we need to allow those services thru the firewall.
-- Allow incoming connections, which are already open:
+- Allow incoming connections, which were already open:
   ```bash
   iptables -A OUTPUT -m state --state RELATED,ESTABLISHED -j ACCEPT
   ```